ebellocchia/py_crypto_hd_wallet/README.md

 ### Wallet creation

 After a wallet factory is constructed, a wallet can be created in the following ways:
-- randomly by generating a random mnemonic with the specified words number:
+- randomly by generating a random mnemonic with the specified words number and language (if not specified, the default will be English):

-        from py_crypto_hd_wallet import HdWalletWordsNum
+        from py_crypto_hd_wallet import HdWalletWordsNum, HdWalletWordsLanguages

         # Create randomly by specifying the words number, these are the possible options:
         hd_wallet = hd_wallet_fact.CreateRandom("my_wallet_name", HdWalletWordsNum.WORDS_NUM_12)